 Thanks to your generous support, in 2015, 175 Buffalo Bicycles were distributed at Umoja Secondary School.
 Since then, performance has increased by 50%.
 Students – girls in particular – have more control of their time, increased confidence, and are recording better grades.

-Through BEEP, 70% of bicycles are distributed to girl students.
-Prioritizing girls’ education makes a significant impact in their individual futures, as well as those of their families and communities.
+World Bicycle Relief aims to distribute 70% of bicycles to women and girls.
+Prioritizing girls’ education makes a significant impact on their individual futures, as well as those of their families and communities.

-Umoja educates 805 students – most of whom are in need.
-Many students live in the semi-slum areas surrounding the school.
+Umoja educates 805 students – many of who live in the semi-slum areas surrounding the school.
 The Christian-funded school has embraced its name and motto and is welcoming to all students, including those of Muslim and traditional African faiths.